 Here is a brilliant and fun example of how to cover a “fun run” — specifically a 5k zombie run.

 Follow the Change

 Change is one of life’s inevitabilities and lends itself to a photo essay.
-While an essay covering change or transformation could certainly take place over an extended period of months or years — think of documenting a pregnancy or a construction project — it doesn’t require a daily commitment like a 365 project does.
+While an essay covering change or transformation could certainly take place over an extended period of months or years — think of documenting a pregnancy, a child's growth, civilisation in a new urban area or a construction project — it doesn’t require a daily commitment like a 365 project does.